 The practical takeaway

 If you're buying Aircall to run a real call center, buy Aircall.
-If you're buying it because you need to call leads fast and text them compliantly — and you balked at the seat price — you're paying for a phone system to do a dialer's job.
+If you're buying it because you need to text leads fast and compliantly — and you balked at the seat price — you're overpaying for the texting half, which is exactly the half ReadySMS replaces.

-ReadySMS gives you the power dialer plus registered SMS at about two cents a text all-in, done-for-you 10DLC, automatic opt-out and quiet-hours handling, and a native GoHighLevel sync — without the per-seat call-center commitment.
-The 20 free test sends, the $25 registration credit, and the Free dialer tier mean you can test the whole motion before you spend much of anything.
-Run a week of real calls and texts against your current setup and compare the invoices.
+ReadySMS gives you registered SMS at about two and a half cents a text all-in, done-for-you 10DLC, automatic opt-out and quiet-hours handling, and a native GoHighLevel sync — without the per-seat call-center commitment.
+The free test sends and the $25 registration credit mean you can prove the texting flow before you spend much of anything.
+Keep your own dialer for the calls, run a week of real texts through ReadySMS, and compare the invoices.
 That's the comparison that actually settles it.